-International Emergency Economic Powers Act (IEEPA); Conspiracy to Commit IEEPA; Conspiracy to Commit Arms Export Control Act (AECA); Commit Wire Fraud; Obstruction of Justice
+International Emergency Economic Powers Act (IEEPA); Conspiracy to Violate IEEPA; Conspiracy to Violate Arms Export Control Act (AECA); Commit Wire Fraud; Obstruction of Justice

 |Date(s) of Birth Used